sourcegraph/about/content/blogposts/2023/incident-draft.md

 ### Next steps

-Our teams are actively working to create a long term solution for our community and customers to prevent future incidents like this.
+Our teams are actively working to create a long-term solution for our community and customers to prevent future incidents like this.
 While we are not ready to publicly share our additional mitigation options at this time as our internal investigation is still ongoing, know that we are working around the clock to implement a solution that is least disruptive to the Sourcegraph community at large.

 Stay tuned for more updates and be sure to join our [Discord community](https://discord.gg/rDPqBejz93) for the latest.